MushahidAli2/tech241_python_scripting/README.md

 Scripting involves writing and executing scripts to automate tasks or perform specific functions.
 Python is a popular scripting language known for its simplicity and versatility.

-## Scripting Basics with Python

-### Python Environment Setup

-1. Install Python: Download and install Python from the official website (https://www.python.org) based on your operating system.

-2. Verify Installation: Open a terminal or command prompt and type `python --version` to ensure Python is properly installed.

 ### Basics of Scripting

 Python provides several built-in modules that offer additional functionality.
 Here are a few examples: